cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

   - If prompted to, replace any pre-existing files
 1. Eject your SD card from Windows and put it into your Wii U console

-{% capture usbWarning %}

-(Optional) A USB storage device for dumping everything into:

-- Do not let the Wii U Format USB devices you plan to use with Dumpling.
-- USB devices must be formatted to Fat32 32KB (32768) allocation.
-  - USB is larger than 32GB?
-[Click Here](https://fat32-format.en.softonic.com/)

-{% endcapture %}

-<div class="notice--textbox">{{ usbWarning | markdownify }}</div>

 Your SD card should look like this:

 ![]({{ "/assets/images/sd-card.png" | absolute_url }})